AckerlyXu/heima/articles/active-directory/active-directory-graph-api-quickstart.md

 In the example below, you use Fiddler Web Debugger to create a new security group ‘MyTestGroup’ in your Azure AD directory.

 **Obtain an access token**: To access Azure AD Graph, clients are required to successfully authenticate to Azure AD first.
-For more information, see [Authentication Scenarios for Azure AD](/documentation/articles/active-directory-authentication-scenarios/).
+For more information, see [Authentication Scenarios for Azure AD](./active-directory-authentication-scenarios.md).

 **Compose and run a query**: Complete the following steps:

 1. Open Fiddler Web Debugger and switch to the **Composer** tab.
 2. Since you want to create a new security group, select **Post** as the HTTP method from the pull-down menu.
 For more information about operations and permissions on a group object, see [Group](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/entity-and-complex-type-reference#GroupEntity) within the [Azure AD Graph REST API Reference](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog).
 3. In the field next to **Post**, type in the following as the request URL: `https://graph.chinacloudapi.cn/mytenantdomain/groups?api-version=1.6`.

-	> [AZURE.NOTE]
+    > [!NOTE]
     > You must substitute mytenantdomain with the domain name of your own Azure AD directory.
     >

 4. In the field directly below Post pull-down, type the following:

+    ```
     Host: graph.chinacloudapi.cn
     Authorization: Bearer <your access token>
     Content-Type: application/json
+    ```

+    > [!NOTE]
-	> [AZURE.NOTE] Substitute your &lt;your access token&gt; with the access token for your Azure AD directory.
+    > Substitute your &lt;your access token&gt; with the access token for your Azure AD directory.

 5. In the **Request body** field, type the following:

+    ```
     {
         "displayName":"MyTestGroup",
         "mailNickname":"MyTestGroup",
         "mailEnabled":"false",
         "securityEnabled": true
     }
+    ```

     For more information about creating groups, see [Create Group](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/groups-operations#CreateGroup).